G-Milzink/CI_PP2_GS/README.md

 ### Tools & Libraries

 - [Blender](https://www.blender.org/) Was used to create logo's and game images.
+- [Gimp](https://www.gimp.org/) Was used to crop/resize/convert images.
-- [Krita](https://krita.org/) Was used to crop/resize/reformat images.
+- [Krita](https://krita.org/) Was used to highlight cerain sections of images.
 - [Swatcher](https://swatcherapp.com/) Was used to construct the colour scheme.
 - [EmailJS](https://www.emailjs.com) Was used to send email from the contact form.
 - [Favicon.io](https://favicon.io) Was used for making creating the websites favicons.